Transformative Couples therapy®

-This course has openings and is a great accompaniment to the TCT Experiential Skills Course.
+This course has openings and is an excellent complement to the TCT Experiential Skills Course, helping accelerate your application of TCT skills and theory.

 These small group supervision and training sessions provide an opportunity for participants to deepen their skills and effectiveness in treating couples using the Transformative Couples Therapy® (TCT) method.
-During each four-hour meeting on Zoom the members of the group will receive forty minutes of focused attention a couple session on video.
+During each two-hour meeting on Zoom, two members of the group will receive forty minutes of focused attention a couple session on video.

 We will give and receive training constructive witnessing and supervision in a balanced way from Lisa Gardner, LCSW and the group participants.
 We will be witnessing each other’s work, which is different than the commonly used practice of giving “feedback”.
 Feedback can often invite judgment, projection, and labeling of the work, while witnessing allows us to safely explore our learning edges.